brontesaurus98/GMIM_working/README.md

 This is **NOT** a peak-calling algorithm as it does not specifically locate peaks (though you can use a peak-calling tools on the output!).

 ### Installation
 You can download the .jar file from the Epithelial Systems Biology Laboratory website [here](https://esbl.nhlbi.nih.gov/Bioinformatic%20Tools.htm).
-Move it to your working folder, and follow the run steps below!
+Move the .jar file to your working folder, and follow the run steps below!

 **Requires: Java 1.7**